 If you’ve ever been fascinated or inspired by any of Frank Lloyd Wright’s iconic designs – from “Fallingwater” to his art glass work, you can’t miss this unique opportunity to learn more about this famous architect.
 The complex that hosts his home and studio is surrounded by the largest concentration of Frank Lloyd Wright-designed buildings in the world.
 In addition to 29 of his own buildings, you’ll also find a variety of Victorian-style and prairie school homes.
 These self-guided and docent-guided tours are the best way to explore all of the architectural marvels this Oak Park complex has to offer.

 Present your pass at the Home and Studio Museum Shop for a place on the next available tour.

-Thanksgiving, Christmas Eve, Christmas Day, New Year's Eve, New Year’s Day and the last week in January for preservation activities.
+Thanksgiving, Christmas Eve, Christmas Day, New Year's Eve, New Year’s Day and the last two weeks in January for preservation activities.